-Drenching rains close roads, prompt rescues in Pennsylvania
+Heavy rains prompt rescues, confusion in Pennsylvania

 The National Weather Service in State College said there were numerous reports of 6 inches of rain or more in Schuylkill and Columbia counties.

+Bloomsburg, a town of 15,000 residents about 130 miles (209 kilometers) northwest of Philadelphia, evacuated some residents about a month ago over high waters on Fishing Creek and the Susquehanna River.

+“If it keeps coming up, it could be a lot worse,” said Bloomsburg Mayor William Kreisher, who said a state-of-emergency declaration was being prepared.

-Meteorologist Aaron Tyburski said the latest downpours followed weeks of a stalled weather pattern that is drawing moisture from the Atlantic Ocean, hitting some communities repeatedly.
+National Weather Service meteorologist Aaron Tyburski said the latest downpours followed weeks of a stalled weather pattern that is drawing moisture from the Atlantic Ocean, hitting some communities repeatedly.

 “It’s been quite a rough go for them over the past three weeks,” Tyburski said.